Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 DIY wallpaper art on canvases

-I've gathered some other fun and unexpected ways to use wallpaper scraps to share with you!
+I've gathered a few more fun and unexpected ways to use wallpaper scraps to share with you!

 Angie did a similar project to my dining room art, but framed coordinating wallpaper samples instead: